 On November 6th, 2018, Burlington voters approved a $70 million bond to completely reshape the educational experience delivered at Burlington High School.
 The bond passed with more than 73% voting in favor of the project!
 Now that the bond has passed, Burlington School District will begin work on putting together a plan to start the detailed design process, as well as site, traffic, and engineering studies.
-Community and staff members will continue to be invited to participate in the work that will be done for the next 18 months in order to break ground in Spring of 2020.
+Community and staff members will continue to be invited to participate in the work that will be done in order to break ground on this exciting project.
 Stay tuned for updates, or scroll down to learn more about the project.

 September 18, 2019 BHS/BTC Project Update: Where we are in the process and what is next.

 April 18, 2019 April 29 BHS/BTC Project Update: Forming the BHS/BTC Project Oversight Committee, soil samples and traffic patterns, CHPS Commissioning Services, and Prequalifications for Project Managers.

 Sign-up for updates or submit a comment or question to us about the current process.
 Please note, many questions can be answered by looking through the recent updates and historical information on this page.